dgblack/dgblack.github.io/ak.md

 Wheel hub installed in the mobile robot drive system I designed
 ![Wheel hub](/images/ak1.jpg)

-Design for function as well as aesthetic
+Design for form as well as function.
 ![Wheel hub](/images/ak2.jpg)

 The 3D printers I managed, modified, disassembled and reassembled, etc.
 ![3D printers](/images/ak3.jpg)

 Looking under the seat of a mobile I helped.
 The electronics and batteries were subsequently placed in this space.
 The drivetrain is visible in the base.
 ![Elec Compartment](/images/ak4.jpeg)

 Actuated robot head I designed with depth and RGB cameras.